Wilson Foundation

 The Wilson Foundation takes a proactive, relationship-driven approach to identifying grantees.
 Based on their documented practices:

-Public-Private Partnerships: The foundation participates in collaborative funding initiatives with state agencies and other foundations.
-In 2024, they partnered with Minnesota DEED and Margaret A. Cargill Foundation on clean economy workforce training grants, demonstrating their willingness to co-fund with government programs.
+• Public-Private Partnerships: The foundation participates in collaborative funding initiatives with state agencies and other foundations.
+They have partnered with Minnesota DEED and Margaret A. Cargill Foundation on clean economy workforce training grants, demonstrating their willingness to co-fund with government programmes.

-Strategic Alignment with State Programs: Organizations that receive state grants for work aligned with the foundation's priorities (climate action, workforce development) may be considered for supplemental private funding.
-The 2024 clean economy workforce training initiative shows this pattern.
+• Strategic Alignment with State Programmes: Organisations that receive state grants for work aligned with the foundation's priorities (climate action, workforce development) may be considered for supplemental private funding.
+The clean economy workforce training initiative shows this pattern.

-Network of Prior Grantees: The foundation appears to build on relationships with established, high-performing organizations.
-Their 2023 grantees represent well-known Twin Cities nonprofits with strong track records.
+• Network of Prior Grantees: The foundation appears to build on relationships with established, high-performing organisations.
+Their grantees represent well-known Twin Cities nonprofits with strong track records.

-Contact Channel: The foundation explicitly welcomes inquiries through their website contact form, suggesting openness to learning about organizations even without a formal application process.
+• Contact Channel: The foundation explicitly welcomes inquiries through their website contact form, suggesting openness to learning about organisations even without a formal application process.

 Decision Timeline